 So here’s the first one you should own.

-Here’s the hot tip about this style of lamp.
+Here’s the hot tip about this table lamp style.
 It comes in many different colours, so all you have to do is look around your living room or bedroom and choose a colour you already have in your decorating.

 Remember, throwing orange cushions into your all-grey living room is not enough.
 An accent colour should be repeated in small, medium and large gradations for the room to look truly pulled together.